BrianBalke/HypnosisRising/README.md

 # HypnosisRising

-The Hypnosis Rising Case Recorder is a tool for capturing the essential content of a session.
+The Hypnosis Rising Case Recorder is a tool for capturing the goals and outcomes of a hypnotherapy case.

 <h2>Principles of Hypnotherapy</h2>